 NHRC notice to Tripura govt, state police chief over reports of death of sexual assault victim

-The National Human Rights Commission (NHRC) on Monday issued a notice to Tripura government and the state's police chief over reports that a victim of sexual assault was set on fire by her tormentor resulting in her death in Agartala, officials said.
-The Commission has issued notices to the state's chief secretary and the director general of police, seeking a detailed report on it in four weeks, including the status of the investigation and any relief granted to the next of kin of the deceased, the rights panel said.
+The National Human Rights Commission (NHRC) on Monday issued notices to the Tripura government and the state's police chief over reports that a victim of sexual assault was allegedly set on fire by her tormentor resulting in her death in Agartala, officials said.
+The Commission has issued notices to the state's chief secretary and the director general of police, seeking a detailed report on it in four weeks, including the status of the investigation and any relief granted to the next of kin of the deceased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)